 - Operational plan.
 Highlight details about the general operations and functioning of your bakery.
 Include supply chain management, inventory management, order processing, supplier relationship management, staff time management details, and so on.

 - Financial analysis.
 Research the financial viability of your bakery business.
-Include details on the operating costs, cash flow statements, interest rates, and recurring and fixed expenses.
+Include details on the operating costs, costs of buying bakery equipment, costs of integrating bakery technology, cash flow statements, interest rates, and recurring and fixed expenses.

 - Marketing plan.
 Give details of potential direct-to-consumer marketing channels and your plan to promote your bakery business.

 The location of your bakery is another crucial element to consider when starting your bakery business.
 Depending on how much you want to spend, you can either open a brick and mortar store or start an online bakery.

 You can start your bakery business after selecting your area of choice.
 If you choose a storefront, check the location for potential competitors.
 Make sure the area is a high-end shopping street with frequent foot traffic.